edmcouncil/onto-viewer/README.md

 ```

  ## Running in Docker

 To run the application using Docker you have to install Docker and docker compose on your local computer.
 To install Docker see [here](https://docs.docker.com/get-docker/) and to install docker compose see [here](https://docs.docker.com/compose/install/).

+The `onto-viewer/` folder is root/main project folder.
+All folders below are relative to this folder.

- In the `onto-viewer/docker/runtime/server/` folder, you must put configuration and ontologies files.
-You can find samples of these files in the `onto-viewer-config-loader/src/main/resources`.
-Note that the `onto-viewer/docker/runtime/ `folder is excluded from Git, so you can freely put there any file you want.
+ In the `docker/runtime/server/` folder, you must put configuration(in the `config` folder) and ontologies(in the `ontologies` folder) files if used.
+You can find samples of these files in the `onto-viewer-config-loader/src/main/resources`, you should rename the files - remove the default_ prefix.
+Note that the `docker/runtime/ `folder is excluded from Git, so you can freely put there any file you want.

-Then, from the `onto-viewer/` folder run the following command to start the applications:
+Then, from the root folder run the following command to start the applications:

 ```
 docker compose up --build -d